Critical management studies: History

-It is widely suggested that CMS began with Mats Alvesson and Hugh Willmott's edited collection Critical Management Studies (1992).
-Critical Management Studies (CMS) initially brought together critical theory and post-structuralist writings, but has since developed in more diverse directions.
+It is widely suggested that CMS began with Mats Alvesson and Hugh Willmott's edited collection Critical Management Studies in 1992.
+CMS initially brought together critical theory and post-structuralist writings, but has since developed in more diverse directions.

-CMS grows at the same time as the global expansion of business schools, especially in north-western Europe.
-Decreases in state funding, so the narrative has it, for social sciences and increases in enrolments for business schools during the 1980s resulted in many academics with graduate training in sociology, history, philosophy or related fields of study ending up with jobs "training managers" or training students who wanted to become managers.
+CMS grew at the same time as the global expansion of business schools, especially in north-western Europe.
+As the narrative has it, decreases in state funding for social sciences and increases in enrolments in business schools during the 1980s resulted in many academics with graduate training in sociology, history, philosophy or related fields of study ending up with jobs "training managers" or training students who wanted to become managers.

-These academics brought different theoretical tools and political perspectives into business schools.
+Such academics brought different theoretical tools and political perspectives into business schools.
 They began to question the politics of managerialism and to link the techniques of management to neo-liberalism.
 These new voices drew on the Frankfurt School of critical theory, and the work of Michel Foucault, Jacques Derrida and Gilles Deleuze.
 Later Feminism, queer theory, post-colonial theory, anarchism, ecological philosophies, and radical democratic theory also had some influence.
-(See Alvesson and Willmott 2003 for a survey of the field.)

-The roots of CMS are contested but are connected to the series of UK Labour Process Conferences that began in 1983 and reflected the impact of Braverman's (1974) attempt to make Marxist categories central to understanding work organisations.
+The roots of CMS are contested but are connected to the series of UK Labour Process Conferences that began in 1983 and reflected the impact of Braverman's attempt to make Marxist categories central to understanding work organisations.
 Industrial relations and labor studies scholars have joined the CMS fold in the US and northwestern Europe, seeking new opportunities for employment as labor and trade union related programs have diminished in number.
-At the same time a significant strand of critical accounting studies began to develop marked by the publication of Tony Tinker's Paper Prophets (1985) and the appearance of the journal Critical Perspectives on Accounting.
+At the same time a significant strand of critical accounting studies began to develop marked by the publication of Tony Tinker's book Paper Prophets and the appearance of the journal Critical Perspectives on Accounting.
 Feminist and Marxist work in the sociology of work and organizations also predates the term CMS.

-Contrasting with the dominant origin narrative is an account which states that, along with the contributors to CMS from the intellectual traditions identified here, there is a significant - and overlapping - bloc among CMS scholars of those who have had extensive pre-University experience as workers and managers.
+Contrasting with the dominant origin-narrative is an account which states that, along with the contributors to CMS from the intellectual traditions identified here, there is a significant - and overlapping - bloc among CMS scholars of those who have had extensive pre-university experience as workers and managers.
 The inconsistencies between their experiences in the workplace and the claims of mainstream managerialism, and an intention to connect those experiences to broader explanations and theorizing leads these people to CMS.